Hal Mohr: Directing

+The Hollywood Reporter is even less restrained in its assessment (subtitled "Hal Mohr Scores With Swell Cast"), which begins by dubbing the picture "sweet entertainment from start to hilarious finish [and] one of those little pictures that makes big noises at the box office," while reserving its biggest bouquets for the film's director.

+But the big news concerning this picture is that it marks a really auspicious directorial debut.
+Hal Mohr, long known as one of the industry’s ace cameramen, here tries his hand at direction and turns out a superb job.
+There are no tricks that he misses in development of characterization, and touch after touch show master light craftsmanship.
+Make way for an important new director.

+The Reporter would revisit the subject one month later, offering a generous sampling of the New York critical response.
+While the nine papers represented were somewhat mixed regarding the work as a whole, the three that made mention of the film's direction were uniformly positive, starting with the Times crediting Mohr for keeping the conventionally plotted film both "fresh and crisply paced," the Daily News, which praises the entire cast while crediting its excellent ensemble work to Mohr's "alert direction", and the New York American, whose reviewer credits the "twinkling directorial touch of Hal Mohr [for making] this stenciled story [seem] not as stereotyped as it sounds”.

+Favorable press and rosy predictions notwithstanding, the film's story, as noted, was not remarkable in and of itself; moreover, that same attention to detail, lauded by critics on both coasts, had led Mohr, over the course of a 39-day shoot and post-production, to exceed by $54,000 the film's projected cost of two hundred thousand—all of which may help explain why this extravagantly praised first-time Hollywood helmsman never did get the opportunity to build on his promising rookie effort.

+Honors

 Notably, Mohr is the only person to have won a competitive Academy Award without being nominated for it.
-In 1936, a write-in campaign won him the Best Cinematography Oscar for his work on A Midsummer Night's Dream (1935).
-The Academy later changed the Oscar rules, making write-in voting impossible.
+In 1936, a write-in campaign won him the Best Cinematography Oscar for his work on A Midsummer Night's Dream (1935), prompting an immediate rules-change by the Academy, making write-in voting impossible.
 In 1944, Mohr became the first person to win an Oscar for both Black-and-White and Color cinematography when he won his second Academy Award, this time with W. Howard Greene for Best Cinematography in a Color Film, for their work on The Phantom of the Opera (1943).

 Mohr was nominated for an Academy Award for Best Cinematographer for his work on The Four Poster (1952), a film based on a play of the same name, written by Jan de Hartog.
 He was also nominated for a Golden Globe for Best Cinematography in a Black and White Film, for his work on the same movie.